When should you submit a mitigating circumstance?

 Deadline of mitigating circumstance submission

-You should submit your claim as soon as possible and no later than 2 weeks from the assessment deadline/date of examination.
+You should submit your claim as soon as possible and can do this 2 weeks before the assessment deadline and no later than two weeks after the assessment deadline/date of examination.

 Late submission of assessment